30platforms/30platforms/content/post/developing-a-bias-for-action.md

 But the key to learning skills is doing something with those skills.
 A person with a bias for action doesn't just read a book, she creates something with the skills acquired.
 She solves a problem with those skills, creating experience which eventually turns into wisdom.
 She takes action.

-It may be hard to believe, but you have unique combination of skills and perspective that no one else has.
+It may be hard to believe, but you have a unique combination of skills and perspective that no one else has.
 There's a good chance that you already have knowledge that could be leveraged.
 There's a good chance that you already have the skills to create something useful.
 You probably have a list of things you want to work on.
 Pick something small and just start.

 ### Buying Tools